paulsammut/ramosclock/readme.md

 It was a really interesting problem because you could never replicated it on the bench, and when the user would power cycle their clock it would magically work again.
-This was because the problem was related to accumulated ossilator drift which effected the PWM communication timing with the sound chip, meaning that whenever you restarted the clock the problem would go away.
-The problem would only manifiest itself in a tiny percentage of our clocks, after the clock was running for a long period of time.
+This was because the problem was related to accumulated oscillator drift which effected the PWM communication timing with the sound chip, meaning that whenever you restarted the clock the problem would go away.
+The problem would only manifest itself in a tiny percentage of our clocks, after the clock was running for a long period of time.
 I was never ever able to reproduce the problem, but I was able to pin point it to a less than robust communications PWM protocol with the sound chip.